tung/ruggrogue/book/dependencies.md

 ## The Language: Rust

-Many words have been spilled extolling the virtues of Rust as a programming language, so I'll stick to general points on how it relates to RuggRogue.
+A lot has been said about the benefits of Rust as a programming language, so I'll stick to general points on how it relates to RuggRogue.
 When I was starting out, there were two things I wanted out of whatever I was going to build the game out of: correctness and performance, and I was willing to take the extra time to make them happen.
 In those ways, Rust was a perfect fit for the project.

-On the correctness front, Rust's strong type system provided a robust foundation for structuring the game.
+On correctness, Rust's strong type system provided a robust foundation for structuring the game.
-Not only that, but it allowed for bold code improvements that I would never have attempted without it; code that would otherwise needed whole rewrites or been left in a sub-par state.
+It also allowed for bold code improvements that I would never have attempted without it; code that would otherwise needed whole rewrites or been left in a sub-par state.
-My attitude towards bugs is to catch them early and eliminate them with extreme prejudice, and Rust's type and safety checks detect most low-level bugs pretty much as early as possible.
+My attitude towards bugs is to catch and eliminate them early, and Rust's type and safety checks detect most low-level bugs pretty much as early as possible.
-People complain about Rust's slow compilation times, but if I had to choose between the compiler wasting time checking stuff, or me wasting time chasing down subtle bugs in code I last touched six months ago I have virtually no memory of, I'll take slow compiles every single time.
-Wasting my computer's time is way better than wasting my brain's time.

-As for performance, I generally dislike any software that uses more CPU and memory than it needs to do its job.
+As for performance, I dislike any software that uses more CPU or memory than it needs to do its job.
-There's a lot of software like that nowadays everywhere due to developers working under time pressure, but it still feels disrespectful to waste the time and resources of so many users to save some time for a few developers.
+There's lots of software like that nowadays everywhere due to developers working under time pressure, but it still feels disrespectful to waste the time and resources of so many users to save some time for a few developers.
 But thanks to Rust, RuggRogue doesn't have to join their ranks.
 It still takes time and effort to improve performance, but the result is a game that doesn't feel awful to have open.
-I don't know if anybody else cares, even most of the players, but that is extremely satisfying to me.
+I don't know if anybody else cares, even most of the players, but that's very satisfying to me.

 Aside from correctness and performance, Rust's tooling and standard library served the creation of RuggRogue very well.